MarkWide Research

 Weaknesses:

-• High capital investment requirements for modernization
+• High Costs: Substantial capital requirements for infrastructure maintenance and technology upgrades

 Opportunities: